Frequently Asked Questions

 A criminal defense attorney has dedicated their entire career to working with law enforcement, learning how to gather evidence, and collecting all the details relevant to a criminal trial.
 It is in your best interests to find a legal counselor who works in this realm day in and day out.

-Mary Payton is experienced as both a criminal prosecutor and defense attorney, meaning she has comprehensive knowledge of how the legal system works from both sides.
+Our attorneys have experience as both criminal prosecutors and defense attorneys, meaning they has comprehensive knowledge of how the legal system works from both sides.

 Law enforcement officials often tack on as many charges as they can onto a defendant in order to land at least one conviction.
 It can be easy to feel overwhelmed when you hear a long list of charges levied against you, but it is important that you do not panic.
 In many cases, several of these charges can be dismissed with the help of an accomplished attorney.
 Oftentimes a prosecutor will try to tempt a defendant into a plea deal by offering to drop charges, but you should never agree to this without speaking to an experienced defense attorney.
 The goal of your defense counsel will be to see all of the charges against you dismissed or reduced.